collabnix/terraform/beginners/aws/README.md

 The first thing to set up is your Terraform.
 We will create an AWS IAM users for Terraform.

-In your AWS console, go to the IAM section and create a user named “FullAccess”.
-Then add your user to a group named “FullAccessGroup”.
+In your AWS console, go to the IAM section and create a user named “SudoAccess”.
+Then add your user to a group named “SudoAccessGroup”.
 Attaches to this group the following rights:

 - AdministratorAccess